Pyongyang Metro: Tourism

 In general, tourism in North Korea is allowed only in guided groups with no diversion allowed from pre-planned itineraries.
 Foreign tourists used to be allowed to travel only between Puhŭng Station and Yŏnggwang Station.
 However, foreign students were allowed to freely use the entire metro system.
 Since 2010, tourists have been allowed to ride the metro at six stations, and in 2014, all of the metro stations were opened to foreigners.
 University students traveling with the Pyongyang Project have also reported visiting every station.

 As of 2014, it is possible for tourists on special Public Transport Tours to take metro rides through both lines, including visits to all stations.
 In April 2014, the first tourist group visited stations on both metro lines, and it is expected that such extended visits to both metro lines will remain possible for future tourist groups.

-The previously limited tourist access gave rise to a conspiracy theory that the metro was purely for show.
-It was claimed that it only consisted of two stops and that the passengers were actors.
+The earlier restrictions on tourist access gave rise to a conspiracy theory that the metro existed only for display.
+According to this claim, which lacked evidence, the system had just two stations and the passengers were actors.
+With the entire network now open to foreign visitors, this idea has been discredited.

 Museum

 Pyongyang Metro has its own museum.
-A large portion of the collection is related to President Kim Il-sung providing "on-the-spot guidance" to the workers constructing the system.
+A large portion of the collection is related to President Kim Il Sung providing "on-the-spot guidance" to the workers constructing the system.
 Among the exhibits are a special funicular-like vehicle which the president used to descend to a station under construction (it rode down the inclined tunnels that would eventually be used by the escalators), and a railbus in which he rode around the system.
 The museum also has a map of the planned lines; it shows the Chollima and Hyoksin line terminating at a common station near Chilgol, the third line that would cross the Taedong River, eventually terminating near Rakrang and the locations of the depots, one far past the western terminus of the Hyoksin line and the depot in Sopo for the Chollima line.